-This is MORNING EDITION from NPR News.
+It's MORNING EDITION from NPR News.
+Good morning.
 I'm Renee Montagne.